The Capacity of Private Information Retrieval: Introduction

-The problem statement is presented in Section \ref{sec:model}.
+The paper is organized as follows.
+Section \ref{sec:model} presents the problem statement.
 The exact capacity of PIR is characterized in Section \ref{sec:main}.
-Section \ref{sec:ach} presents a novel PIR scheme, and Section \ref{sec:con} provides the information theoretic outer bound to establish its optimality.
+Section \ref{sec:ach} presents a novel PIR scheme, and Section \ref{sec:con} provides the information theoretic converse (i.e., a tight upper bound) to establish its optimality.
 Section \ref{sec:disc} contains a discussion of the results and we conclude in Section \ref{sec:conc}.